anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 ls -al id_rsa.pub
 ```

-If it returns `there's no such file or directory` return to the other terminal window (local machine) and execute the `scp` command again.
+If it returns "there's no such file or directory" return to the other terminal window (local machine) and execute the `scp` command again.

 Once that's done the next step is to copy all the contents of the `id_rsa.pub` file into the `authorized_keys` file inside the `.~/ssh` directory: